Why is my bill so high?

 If the property is vacant the owner may have the water service turned off at the curb stop.
 The owner must contact the Reading Area Water Authority Administration Office and receive an application for “Voluntary Water Shut Off”.
 This form must be filled out, notarized and returned to the Administration office along with a $112.00 turn on/turn off fee.
-The minimum service charge for the surcharges consisting of the water surcharge, meter surcharge, sewer surcharge and fire (if applicable) would continue to be billed to the owner.
-Owner may turn the water off at the meter in the property to avoid the water turn on/turn off fee.
+The minimum service charge for the surcharges consisting of the water surcharge, meter surcharge, sewer surcharge and fire (if applicable) will continue to be billed to the owner each month even if the water is turned off at the curb.
 Please note that no one other than Water Authority Personnel can turn the water off at the curb stop.
 Violators can be prosecuted.

-There is water and sewer coming in my basement – why?
+There is water and sewer coming in my basement – what should I do?

 Usually this is a Sewer issue and you should contact the sewer department of the City of Reading at 610-655-6008 or the Service Center 1-877-727-3234 and someone will be dispatched to your location.